Genivia/RE-flex/INSTALL.md

 ### Unix/Linux and Mac OS

+On Mac OS X you can use [homebrew](https://brew.sh) to install RE/flex with `brew install re-flex`.
+Otherwise:

 You have two options: 1) quick install or 2) configure and make.

 ### Quick install